Frequently Asked Questions

 We don’t have baggage restriction, but on our tours our guests carry their own luggage, so we suggest luggage that’s 15-18kg at the most (That weight is a good compromise between having everything you’ll need and ease of movement).
 Our guests comfortably use a variety of luggage types, including backpacks, suitcases, duffel bags and trolleys.

-No, our tour prices do not include gratuities (tips) for the service providers you’ll encounter along the way (ie: restaurants, hoteliers, and tour directors).
+No, our tour prices do not include gratuities (tips) for the service providers you’ll encounter along the way (ie: restaurants, hoteliers, and local leaders).
 Tips are not compulsory in Italy (as they are in other parts of the world) though they are becoming more common and they can be significant for the people who have taken care of you during the tour.

 Should you wish to tip for excellent service, you should feel welcome (though it’s not required).
 We’ve included more information, including tipping guidelines, in the “Tour Notes” documentation on the webpage of your chosen tour.